 The increase in sales and marketing expense was due to an increase in personnel related expenses of \$8.7 million, which included an increase in payroll costs and commissions of \$6.0 million resulting primarily from new hires in our sales and marketing functions during the year ended December 31, 2023 to support increased sales volume, as well as an increase of \$2.6 million in allocated overhead costs.
 Stock compensation expense was \$9.4 million for the year ended December 31, 2023, compared to \$10.0 million for the year ended December 31, 2022.
 Advertising and direct marketing expense decreased by \$1.9 million due to lower spending at trade shows.
-Travel and entertainment expense increase in marketing consulting costs.
-Other expense decreased by \$1.0 million primarily due to an increase in marketing consulting costs.
+Travel and entertainment expense increased by \$1.7 million due to an increase in travel costs for in-person sales personnel meetings and events.
+Professional fees increased by \$0.8 million primarily due to an increase in marketing consulting costs.
 Other expense decreased by \$1.0 million primarily due to \$1.0 million of certain-one-time expenses incurred during the year ended December 31, 2022 related to one-time payments to former employees.